FY 2015

 Outline of the event

-Gakumachi Collaboration (University Community Collaboration Creation and Support) Project
+Gakumachi Collaboration (University Regional Collaboration Creation and Support) Project

-Interim report: Friday, October 30, 2015 (submission of documents) Final report: Thursday, March 10, 2016 (for projects completed in February 2016, projects completed in March are set on a separate date) * Submission
+Final Report: Thursday, March 10, 2016 (for projects completed in February 2016, for projects completed in March 2016 on a different date) *Submission of documents

 Report: Sunday, March 27, 2016